ATTN: ARKANSAS HOMEOWNERS

 February 25, 2025

-Corporate begins review of BCR financials.
-Don sends confirmation that franchise fees will be netted out from the purchase price.
+BCR corporate begins a formal financial review of the Arkansas operation.
+Don again confirms in writing that franchise fees will be netted out of the purchase price.

 April 4, 2025